ucla/feature-test/README.md

 ## how it'd work

-You can easily run some if/then statements based on whether cookies and media queries function, and then hop somewhere else they don't and silently proceed if they do - https://modernizr.com/docs
+You can easily run some if/then yep/nope statements based on whether cookies and media queries function, and then hop somewhere else they don't and silently proceed if they do - https://modernizr.com/docs

-For JS I guess you could override `<meta http-equiv="">` that'd redirect the page otherwise?
+For JS I guess you could just have some JS that would override something like `<meta http-equiv="refresh" content="2" url="foobar">`, so if there isn't any JS the page just loads on.
+Or hit some intermediate page that just does a test (in case there are large load times).